n0lex9999/CENTAURA-ESP/README.md

 # CENTAURION SCRIPT

-**CENTAURION SCRIPT** is a lightweight and efficient Lua-based cheat script for the roblox game `CENTAURA`.
+**CENTAURION SCRIPT** is a lightweight and efficient Lua-based cheat script for the roblox game [CENTAURA](https://www.roblox.com/fr/games/8735521924/CENTAURA).

 ---